Skip to main content

 The first one writes it.

-Mayo Clinic Arizona’s inaugural Emergency Medicine residency.
+Mayo Clinic in Arizona’s inaugural Emergency Medicine residency.
 Five residents per class.
-Twenty at full strength.
-Beginning summer 2027.
+Twenty at full complement.
+Beginning summer 2027.*

 Five residents.One inaugural class.A program built around the people in it.